manuel12/automation-practice/README.md

 ## Testing Process:

-In order to do a thorough testing the the functionality present in the Automation Practice website these steps have been taken:
+In order to do a thorough testing of the functionality present in the Automation Practice website these steps have been taken:

 1. Create an account on the application
 2. Do exploratory testing / use the application as an user would